LaunchCodeEducation/data-analysis-curriculum/content/cleaning-spreadsheets/reading/types-of-dirty-data/_index.md

 There are four different types of "dirty" data.
 Understanding and being able to differentiate between them will help you categorize your data and decide what technique or practice would work best for cleaning a dataset.
 Below we will cover **missing data**, **irregular data**, **unncessary data**, and **inconsistent data**.

 ## Missing Data
-Identifying missing data is straight forward.
+Identifying missing data can be as straight forward as noticing empty columns or cells.
 If you see that a row or column is blank or void of a data entry then that can be classified as missing data.

 A common example would be a survey that has questions which are optional.
 If the user decides not to answer the question it may result in an empty cell within your dataset.